LovekushSharma/quantum-tic-tac-toe/README.md

 # quantum-tic-tac-toe

-The Quantum tic tac toe is classical tic tac toe with quantum touch (benefiting superposition property of quantum computers)
+The Quantum tic tac toe is classical tic tac toe with quantum touch (benefiting superposition property of quantum computers).